 Queen Victoria Museum & Art Gallery

-As you lose yourself in the lush rolling hills of the Kentish region south of Devonport, you’ll no doubt be inspired to capture the stunning beauty of the landscape on your camera or smartphone.
-For the last three decades the artists of Sheffield have been doing it with a paintbrush and today the entire town is an outdoor art gallery of large, colourful murals, which adorn the outer walls of homes, stores and public buildings.
+As you lose yourself in the lush rolling hills of the Kentish region south of Devonport, you’ll no doubt be inspired to capture the stunning beauty of the landscape on your camera.
+For the past three decades, the artists of the town of Sheffield have been doing it with a paintbrush on the outer walls of homes, stores and public buildings.
+The entire town is an outdoor art gallery of large, colourful murals.
+The annual Mural Fest event takes place at Easter.

 Legerwood Memorial Carvings

 Do you have any suggestions to add to this list of ten top cultural things to do in Tasmania?
 We would love to hear from you.
-Please leave us a comment.
+Please leave a comment below.

 Cover image courtesy of MONA.
 Image: Rémi Chauvin.
 Additional images: Bigstock